FAQs

 Rapsflower is an alternative name for Rapeseed, ‘cos its better

-The amount of gluten is very very low, however it may still be present.
-In general we say it is suitable for someone following a gluten free / low gluten diet, but not for someone who has coeliac disease
+The amount of gluten in Float is very low, however it may still be present.
+In general we say it is suitable for someone who following a low gluten diet, or may have low level gluten sensitivity, but not for someone who has coeliac disease

 Rapsflower / rapeseed is one of the healthiest sources of fats / oils, and the healthiest one grown in the UK.
 It has one of the best ratios of omega 3 to 6 fatty acids, second only to olive oil, and it also has half the saturated fat content of olive oil, which some say makes it healthier (saturated fats, common in all animal sources of fats, are the leading cause of heart disease, which in the UK is the single biggest cause of death.
 All plant-based sources of fats reduce the risk of this).